 Bladder Cancer in Nevada

 Bladder cancer occurs when cancer cells develop in the bladder lining and grow into the bladder wall.
-In the United States, 81,190 people will be diagnosed with bladder cancer this year and 17,240 people will die from the disease.
+In the United States, more than 80,000 people will be diagnosed with bladder cancer this year.
 When found early, the chance of survival is greater.
 Since the 1980s, the survival rate has increased due to improved awareness and better treatments options.

 Knowing the signs and symptoms is crucial to catching the disease early, when the chance for survival is greater.
 If you experience blood in the urine, frequent urination or feeling the need to urinate but cannot, you should contact your healthcare provider immediately, as these symptoms can indicate bladder cancer, and can help secure a referral to see a physician with Comprehensive Cancer Centers.